PART 1 of 3 on Montessori and Play

 Recently, I’ve read several articles in which articulate, well-informed commentators caution parents against emphasizing academics for preschool children, and which advocate “developmentally appropriate play-based preschools” as a better alternative.

-Here are some quotes I read this year which illustrate this concern:
+Here are some quotes I read this year that illustrate this concern:

 Laurel Bongiorno, writing in the Huffington Post